growilabs/growi-docs/docs/en/dev/startup-v1/dev-env.md

 # (Deprecated) Construct Development Environment

 ::: warning
-This page introduces how to construct development environment with node running on host OS, has been deprecated.
+This page introduces how to construct development environment with Node.js running on host OS, has been deprecated.

-In order to develop with the better environment, use [Getting Started v2](../startup-v2/dev-env.md) applying "Dev in Container".
+In order to develop with the better environment, use [Getting Started v2](/en/dev/startup-v2/dev-env.html) applying "Dev in Container".
 :::

 ::: tip